Tshego-1992/Capstone-CAP182/README.md

 # Capstone-CAP182
-Data science project to help a client with company challenges
+Data science project to help a client with it's company challenges